-The Proteus-III can operate in different states.
-Depending on the active state several commands of the command interface (see chapter 7) are permitted to modify the state, configure the module or transmit data over the radio interface.
-An overview of the different states and the corresponding allowed commands can be found in Figure 8.
+The Proteus-II can operate in different states.
+Depending on the active state several commands of the command interface (see chapter7) are permitted to modify the state, configure the module or transmit data over the radio interface.
+An overview of the different states and the corresponding allowed commands can be found in Figure 7.

-When the Proteus-III is powered up, it starts in ACTION\IDLE state.
-In this state the module advertises (Bluetooth® LE role "peripheral"), such that other devices in range can detect it and connect to it.
+When the Proteus-II is powered up, it starts in ACTION\IDLE state.
+In this state the module advertises (Bluetooth® LE role "peripheral"), such that other devices in range (Bluetooth® LE role "central" or "observer") can detect it and connect to it.
+If no connection was setup after RF\AdvertisingTimeout seconds, the module goes to ACTION\SLEEP state which will stop advertising.

-The ACTION\IDLE state also allows to switch to ACTION\SCANNING state, where the module stops advertising and scans for other advertising Bluetooth® LE devices in range.
+The ACTION\IDLE state also allows to switch to ACTION\SCANNING state, where the module stops advertising and scans for other advertising modules in range (Bluetooth® LE role "central").
 When leaving the ACTION\SCANNING state with the corresponding command, the module is in ACTION\IDLE state and starts advertising again.

-The ACTION\CONNECTED state can be entered, either by getting a connection request from another Bluetooth® LE device, or by setting up a connection itself.
-In this case, it stops advertising and data can be transmitted and received to/from the connected Bluetooth® LE device.
-This state remains active as long as the module does not disconnect itself, and no disconnection request from the connected remote device is received.

-When disconnecting, the module goes to ACTION\IDLE state and starts advertising again, to be ready for the next connection setup.
+The ACTION\CONNECTED state can be entered either by getting a connection request from another module (Bluetooth® LE role "peripheral") or by setting up a connection itself (Bluetooth® LE role "central").
+In this case it stops advertising and data can be transmitted and received to/from the connected module.
+This state remains active as long as the module does not disconnect itself (e.g. due to a timeout), no disconnection request from the connected device is received.
+When disconnecting, the module goes to ACTION\IDLE state and starts advertising again.